FATHERS HAVE LEGAL RIGHTS

 Establishing Paternity In Texas

-When an unmarried couple has a child in Texas, paternity must be established before other legal rights over the child can be exercised by the father.
-Any dispute involving the interests of the child, including child support, child custody and child visitation will depend on establishing the father’s paternity.
+When an unmarried couple has a child in Texas, paternity must be established before legal rights over the child can be exercised by the father.
+Establishing a father’s paternity will lay the foundation for any dispute involving the interests of the child, including child support, child custody and child visitation.

 This is true for both a man attempting to prove paternity and a man attempting to challenge an alleged paternity.
 Proving the true paternity of a child is extremely important, both emotionally and legally.

-If you are in Texas and are having a dispute over paternity, an experienced paternity lawyer can assist you.
-Jeff Anderson has over 25 years of experience handling complex family cases and has helped hundreds of parents with paternity issues.
+If you are in Texas and are having a dispute over paternity, Jeff Anderson is an experienced paternity lawyer with over 25 years of experience handling complex family cases with 100s of successful outcomes for his clients.

 Texas Describes Potential Fathers in Different Ways for Paternity Suits